-Operating and interest expense in fiscal year 2021 increased \$309,510 from fiscal year 2020.
-The increase is primarily the result of an increase in restricted expenses.
+Operating and interest expenses in fiscal year 2022 increased \$4,773,964 from fiscal year 2021.
+The increase is primarily the result of an increase in salaries and restricted expenses.

-(A Component Unit of the County of Monmouth) Management's Discussion and Analysis - Continued For the fiscal years ended June 30, 2021 and 2020
+(A Component Unit of the County of Monmouth) Management's Discussion and Analysis - Continued For the fiscal year ended June 30, 2022